huggingface/blog/enterprise_hub_aws_marketplace.md

 # The Enterprise Hub on the AWS Marketplace: Pay with your AWS Account.

-AWS Enterprises Users can now use Hugging Face as a safe & private collaboration platform without sharing payment information with HF.
+AWS Enterprises Users can now use Hugging Face as a safe & private collaboration platform without sharing payment information with Hugging Face.

 ## What is the Enterprise Hub, the famous 🤗 Hub but in Enterprise mode?

-In addition to offering widely adopted open-source libraries, and more than thousands of models and datasets, we enable an enterprise-ready version of the world’s leading AI platform.
+In addition to offering widely adopted open-source libraries and thousands of models and datasets, we enable an enterprise-ready version of the world’s leading AI platform.
 With the Enterprise Hub, you give your team the most advanced GDPR & SOC2T2 compliant platform to build AI with open-source resources complying with privacy and security Enterprise constraints:
-- Benefit from SOTA machine learning,
+- Benefit from state-of-the-art machine learning,
 - Run inference workloads,
 - Compute budget for your team,
 - Choose the location of your HF storage,